-- Having to walk so far to the pool.
 We chose a premier spot that put us closer to the lake/boats, fireworks and restaurants but farther from the pool.
 We definitely preferred to be where we were, as it was a short stroll down to the beach every night for fireworks and to the restaurant for beverage refills.
-We loaded our pool gear into a wagon and walked down to the pool with everything we needed to stay for a few hours before coming back.
+What we did, was load our pool gear into a wagon and walked down to the pool with everything we needed to stay for a few hours before coming back.
 This worked well but if you are one to come and go, you will find it’s a pain unless you’ve rented a golf cart.

 Your options for getting around the campground are:

 - Taking your own golf cart or renting one for $60/day – The price is steep, so we never rented one, but thought it might be nice for a day or so if you plan on staying around the park all day.

 - Taking bikes or scooters OR renting bikes – We didn’t have room for bikes so we packed scooters for the kids.
 They actually worked out really well and eliminated the griping and complaining we would normally hear about walking so far!

 - Walking – The park is exactly one mile from one end to the other.